jbell303/esp8266-adds-station/user-guide.md

 * The ESP8266 **must be connected to WiFi** for the lights to turn on, even with the manual toggle button.
 * If the sign is powered on and successully connects to WiFi, it will grab the weather for KNFL from ADDS and turn the lights on automatically.

+#### Connecting to WiFi using AutoConnect
+Follow [this guide](https://hieromon.github.io/AutoConnect/gettingstarted.html) starting at the `Run at first` step.
+Skip the first section about loading a sketch.

 ### Weather Update Cylce
 * The ESP8266 grabs the current METAR once per minute.